chloechsu/combining-evolutionary-and-assay-labelled-data/README.md

 - Predictors
 - Results

-## Overview
-This repo is a collection of code, scripts, and data for evaluating the methods that combine evolutionary and assay-labelled data for protein fitness prediction.

 ## Repo contents
 There are several main components of the repo.
 - `data`: Processed protein fitness data.
+(Only one example data set is provided here due to GitHub repo size constraints.
+Please download all alignments from Dryad doi:10.6078/D1K71B.)
 - `alignments`: Processed multiple sequence alignments.
-- `scripts`: Scripts for retrieving evolutionary sequences, using jackhmmer.
-- `src`: Pipelines for training various evolutionary models, mostly based on existing packages but with custom modifications when necessary.
-Evolutionary models include Potts model (EVmutation), VAE (DeepSequence), LSTM (UniRep), and Transformer (ESM).
+(Only one example alignment is provided here due to GitHub repo size constraints.
+Please download all alignments from Dryad doi:10.6078/D1K71B.)
+- `scripts`: Bash and Python scripts for data collection and data analysis.
+- `src`: Python code for training and evaluating the methods assessed in the paper.
   Also includes the evaluation and comparison framework of different predictors.
-- `src/predictors`: Implementations of `predictors`.
-Each predictor represents a prediction strategy for protein fitness that depends on evolutionary data, assay-labelled data, or both.
+- `environment.yml`: Software dependencies for conda environment.

+When running the provided scripts, the outputs will be written to the following directories:
 - `inference`: Directory for intermediate files such as inferred sequence log likelihoods.
 - `results`: Directory for results as csv files.
-- `environment.yml`: Software dependencies for conda environment.

 ## System requirements